Lamden/docs/docs/lamdejs.md

 ```

 ## Getting a Nonce and Processor
-Note: Nonce and processor will be retrieved from the masternode automatcially when send() is called.
+Note: Nonce and processor will be retrieved from the masternode automatically when send() is called.

-getNonce() can be used to set the nonce and processor before hand.
+getNonce() can be used to set the nonce and processor beforehand.

 ```javascript
 let tx = new Lamden.TransactionBuilder(networkInfo, TxInfo)